If you are interested in being mentored as a spiritual teacher or healer by me, here are some details on that path:

 You Are What You Are

-One of the big lessons on the spiritual path is that you are what you are.
-In your heart, you know exactly what you are.
+One of the big lessons for many of you on the spiritual path is that you already know what you role you are here to play.
 You may be most fulfilled as a mother or as a lover of nature or as a tour guide to Switzerland.
 Some of you are simply here to be.
 That's it.
 You have no other agenda, so you are very much free to take on just about any role that you want.
 The point is that you already know.
 Perhaps it's been layered under a pile of fear and confusion, but as you pull away those lies, it becomes clearer and clearer what you are at your core.

 For the spiritual teachers, you know you're here to teach, but it is important to appreciate that you will teach in a way that is true and becoming to you.
 You will not teach like me.
 Perhaps some of you will have similarities, but you will not teach exactly the same way.
-That will be a point that I make to some of the future mentees that I take on to teach how to do work as spiritual teachers (This isn't something that I'm currently doing, however).
+That will be a point that I make to some of the future mentees that I take on to teach how to do work as spiritual teachers.
 You will need to discover your own style as well as appreciate your own strengths and weaknesses.

 Many Trees in the Forest: All Are Sacred

 But consider what would happen if the peach tree suddenly decided it should be the redwood or if the redwood thought it should be the peach tree?
-The peach tree would spurn its fruit and struggle and strive to grow taller and delve its roots out farther and deeper.
-Meanwhile, the great redwood would twist and bend and slouch and clump to try to stand at the level of the peach tree and toil endlessly to produce edible fruits, but none would taste right.
+The peach tree would spurn its fruit and struggle and strive to grow taller and hyper-extend its roots to stretch out farther.
+Meanwhile, the great redwood would twist and bend and slouch to try to stand at the level of the peach tree and toil endlessly to produce edible fruits, but none would taste right.
 And all in the forest would wonder why these two beautiful trees were so utterly confused.

 Expanding Your Natural Gifts

-As I am writing this, the assumption is that I speaking to people who are doing their own work.
+The assumption in all of is that I speaking to people who are doing their own spiritual work.
 As spiritual teachers, you can't take care of anyone else unless you take care of yourself.
-If you've been following this blog closely, you'll notice that I haven't posted much in the last month and a half.
-That was part of me taking care of myself, and if you truly are called to teach, you will be your first and primary student to care for before you expand your boughs to support others.
+If you truly are called to teach, you will be your first and primary student to care for before you expand your boughs to support others.

 But in doing your work to expand, fill with light, and dissolve the veils of untruths that may still yet bind you, your natural gifts are coming up.
 They are guiding you in the ways that you need to go and towards all the things that you need to do.
 Becoming what you are isn't a struggle, although initially there are some challenging points for all of us because of the density and falsity that we've absorbed into ourselves.
 We have to get that out.
-Otherwise, our paths are easily perverted by those agendas, and the fewer agendas (especially the desire to help) that you have, the more pure and clear your teaching can be as well as being aligned with your natural gifts.
+Otherwise, our paths are easily perverted by those agendas, and the fewer agendas (especially the desire to help) that you have, the more pure and clear your teaching can be.

 Knowing Your Limits